FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 {{< image src="media/final.webm" scale=50 >}}

-## Software choice
+## Intro

+The project was a uni project for Filmakademie Baden-Württemberg in collaboration with Akademie für Darstellende Kunst.
+Me and another VFX student did the effect and I did this shot from beginning to end.

 I choose Blender and the flip-fluids addon for all the 3d stuff and nuke for compositing.
 I thought about using houdini but I had no experience and no license, so i went with the safe route.

-## Shot structure
+## Workflow

+### Structure

 1. Set reconstruction based on 3d scans of the room and the characters
 2. A fluid simulation using the 3d mesh as a collision
 3. Roto of the characters and compositing.

-## Workflow

-### Splitting into different files
+### Splitting the project

 For the entire 3d process i used blender, which I have a lot of experience.
-Though this project was a new challenge.
+Though this project was a new challenge :)
-In the beginning I naivly had everything in one file, but then I started to play around with the sim everything became slow.
+In the beginning I naivly had everything in one file, but then I added the simulation the file became incresingly slow.
-The modelling was really painfull, so it was clear to me I have to split the project into different files.
+Therefore the modelling was really painful, so it was clear to me I have to split the project into different files and link them together.

 I choose for 3 files:

 - rendering.blend